Rules & Regulations

 - Overnight camping is allowed only in designated areas.

 - Only one (1) camping unit and two (2) tents are allowed per camp site.
-Exceptions may be made on holiday weekends.
+Additional vehicles must be parked in over-flow parking areas.

 - Same campsite may only be used for up to 14 days in a 30 day period.
 Camping units need to be removed from park for 24 hours after same campsite has been occupied for 14 consecutive.
 Camping units also need to be occupied in order to remain in park.